-By the end of this guide, you’ll understand what the fuss is about.
+By the end of this blog, you’ll understand what the fuss is about.

-We’ll introduce topic clusters and the idea behind them, explain how they will improve your website content, and how to make a topic cluster strategy.
+We’ll introduce topic clusters and the idea behind them, explain how they improve your content marketing, and how to set about creating your very own topic clusters.

 A topic cluster is a new way of thinking about content on a website.
-It consists of a central piece of pillar content which links to related cluster content.
+It consists of a central piece of pillar content that links to related cluster content.

 This image sums it up best.
 It's one you'll see frequently when researching topic clusters:

-Pillar content is a long-form content piece which outlines a broad topic.
-"Cooking meat", for example.
+Pillar content is housed on a pillar page, typically a long-form content piece that outlines a broad topic at a very high level.

-The idea behind topic clusters is that, with smarter search engines and intent-based search, SEO should focus on topics rather than keywords.
+The idea behind topic clusters is that with smarter search engines and intent-based search, Search Engine Optimisation (SEO) should focus on topics rather than keywords and subsequently provide a better, more comprehensive user experience.

-With Google's adoption of a phrase-based interpretation of search queries and the advent of machine learning, the way we search has changed.
+With Google's adoption of a phrase-based interpretation of search queries and the implementation of natural language processing, the way we search has changed.

 Nowadays we're comfortable searching with questions - "where to buy light bulbs?", "how to fix a blocked sink?".

-We're comfortable searching with fragmented demands - "pizza near me", "taxi number".
+We're quite happy to key-in searches with fragmented demands - "pizza near me", "taxi number".

-We understand that Google will interpret the intent behind these searches, cross reference it with information on our location, search history, and so on, to deliver relevant results.
-We don't need to search "cheap taxi company Manchester phone number" any more.
+We understand that Google will interpret the intent behind these searches, cross-reference it with information on our location and search trends and so on, and deliver relevant results.
+We don't need to search "cheap taxi company Manchester phone number" anymore, but we do need to make sure we've created an environment where our content displays for these searches.

-Topic clusters bake this assumption into content marketing strategies and allow websites to structure their content in a more intuitive way while staying visible in search results.
+Topic clusters bake this assumption into content marketing strategies and allow websites to structure their content in a more intuitive way while staying visible (and dominant) in search results.

 Nothing in SEO is future-proof, but the underlying assumptions of topic clusters suggest they’re a good choice for the next step in the evolution of content.